jjkjwo/Universal-Vector-Language/AntiPatterns.md

 862. The Inert Imperative (The Decoy Button)
 Designing a static header or label that mimics the exact visual affordances of a functional call-to-action (shape, color, high-contrast text).
 Placing a giant unclickable "Verify" sign immediately above the actual "Verify" button, forcing the user to fight their own reflex to click the most prominent element.
 A design failure where the instruction competes visually with the instrument.

+853. The Idol-Service Confusion (The Autographed Business Card) A service provider mistaking their commercial utility for celebrity status.
+Treating a transaction (selling a house) as a fan interaction (signing a photo).
+The delusion that the customer is buying the agent's persona rather than their competence, resulting in marketing materials that scream "Look at me" instead of "I can help you."